 Get the right workout, every time with training that adapts to you.Check Out TrainerRoad

-FTP, on a deeper level, is the balance point between energy supply and demand.
+When you are cycling, FTP is the balance point between energy supply and demand.
 Specifically, FTP is the balance between your aerobic and anaerobic energy systems.
-In general, when you are cycling at low intensities, you are using your aerobic system.
+When you are cycling at low intensities, you are using your aerobic system.
 The aerobic system uses oxygen to metabolize fuel to create the needed energy.
 When your aerobic system can meet the energy demands of your muscles, there’s less contribution from your anaerobic energy system.

 What FTP Means for Cycling and Training

-The primary reason FTP is an important metric that it’s a quantifiable way to measure and track your cycling fitness while providing a contextual framework to gauge the difficulty of your riding and training.
+The primary reason FTP is an important metric is that it’s a quantifiable way to measure your cycling fitness while providing a framework to gauge the difficulty of your rides.
 Additionally, it serves as the basis of many other power-based training metrics like Training Stress Score and Intensity Factor.

 FTP and training

-By knowing your FTP, you’re able to customize every workout so that you are stressing the right energy systems.
-In other words, FTP lets you optimize training to your current fitness level.
-Also, FTP will help you quantify the amount of training stress you are racking up.
+Knowing your FTP ensures that every cycling workout is optimized to your current fitness level.
+Also, it will help you quantify the amount of training stress you are racking up.
 This is an important metric to track.
 Too little stress lacks the needed stimulus the body requires for adaptation.
 Too much, and you’ll overpower the body’s ability to recover.
 The good news is that TrainerRoad does both for you automatically.

 Why FTP is Important to Cyclists

-FTP is significant to cyclists for many reasons.
+Aside from properly scaled training, FTP is significant to cyclists for many reasons.
 For some, it’s a way to track their growing fitness and for others is a way to compare themselves to other riders.
-However, FTP comparisons between cyclists don’t tell the entire story because it doesn’t account for power-to-weight, repeatability, and maximum power output.
+Here are some important ways to use FTP for cycling.

 Several different formats provide an accurate measurement.
 TrainerRoad’s preferred FTP assessment is our Ramp Test.
 The Ramp Test begins with a 5-minute warmup, then every minute thereafter, it gets slightly harder until you cannot maintain target power any longer.
 75% of the best one-minute power you achieve during the test is used as your FTP.
 Our data shows the Ramp Test results in the most accurate and useful test for the majority of riders using TrainerRoad.
 Since it is quick (normally about 25 minutes) and fairly easy, you can frequently track changes in your fitness.